peduarte/wallop/README.md

 ## Options
 Here's a list of options you can pass to Wallop Slider
-- `btnPreviousClass: 'WallopSlider-btn--previous'`
+- `buttonPreviousClass: 'WallopSlider-buttonPrevious'`
-- `btnNextClass: 'WallopSlider-btn--next'`
+- `buttonNextClass: 'WallopSlider-buttonNext'`
 - `itemClass: 'WallopSlider-item'`
 - `currentItemClass: 'WallopSlider-item--current'`
 - `showPreviousClass: 'WallopSlider-item--show-previous'`